 The Group accounts consolidate the results and balances of the Council with those organisations considered to be part of the Group.
 Intra-company transactions are eliminated and the accounting policies of the subsidiaries are aligned with those of the Council on consolidation in order to present the overall Group position.
-The Group and Single Entity accounts should be viewed with equal prominence.

-On 13 November 2018, the Arch Group was re-organised with Arch (Corporate Holdings) Limited being removed as the Group holder and replaced with Advance Northumberland Limited.
+On the 13 November 2018, the Arch Group was re-organised with Arch (Corporate Holdings) Limited being removed as the Group holder and replaced with Advance Northumberland Limited.
 Arch (Corporate Holdings) Limited remained dormant throughout 2020-21, and on 10 November 2020 was dissolved.